anilzen/MathQuantum/content/fellowship/postdoc.md

 ## Benefits
 Postdoc fellowships last a minimum of 1 year and a maximum of 3 years.

-$60,000 salary plus benefits, and $6,000 for conference/workshop attendance and professional travel.
+$75,000 stipend and $6,000 for conference/workshop attendance and professional travel.
+MathQuantum Postdocs are appointed as Fellows at UMD College Park, as detailed [here](https://gradschool.umd.edu/faculty-and-staff/postdoctoral-scholars/postdoctoral-appointments/postdoctoral-fellows).

 ## Expectations